causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 }
 ```

-Function: Represents a structure composed of `{}` and a set of internal declaration nodes within Class, Struct, Interface types, and extensions.
+Function: Represents the structure composed of `{}` and a set of internal declaration nodes within Class types, Struct types, Interface types, and extensions.

 Parent Type: